ajsaucier/ajsaucier.github.io/_posts/2019-02-07-a-look-back-on-brain-surgery.md

 Angioma Alliance has a great [article outlining every step in the surgery process](http://angioma.org/pages.aspx?content=77&id=67), from preparing your finances and family right up to what to do in the operating room.
 It's definitely worth it to read through this.

 The most important thing I can recommend is to not think too much about it.
+Take care of all the planning you need to do, then just stop thinking about it.
 As a person who almost passes out just thinking about getting blood drawn, it really helped me to keep it at a good distance.

 > Try not to talk about it every day with family and friends.
 That helped me see it as just a regular medical procedure and not something to flip out about when the day finally came.